jojo61/vdr-plugin-softhdcuvid/README.md

     The plugins searches the shaders in $ConfigDir/plugins/shaders for the shaders.
 One example shader is provided in the shader subdirectory.
 Copy it to e.g.: /etc/vdr/plugins/shaders and then start
     vdr -P 'softhdcuvid -S filmgrain.glsl ...'
+    I use KrigBilateral for UV scaling and then adaptive-sharpen for sharpening.
+This results in a perfect picture for me.